Notes on Theory of Distributed Systems: Leader election in rings

 \subsection{The Hirschberg-Sinclair algorithm}

 This algorithm improves on Le Lann-Chang-Roberts by reducing the message complexity.
-The idea is that instead of having each process send a message all the way around a ring, each process will first probe locally to see if it has the largest id within a short distance.
-If it wins among its immediate neighbors, it doubles the size of the neighborhood it checks, and continues as long as it has a winning id.
+The idea is that instead of having each process send a message all the way around a ring, each process will first probe locally to see if it has the largest ID within a short distance.
+If it wins among its immediate neighbors, it doubles the size of the neighborhood it checks, and continues as long as it has a winning ID.
 This means that most nodes drop out quickly, giving a total message complexity of $O(n \log n)$.
 The running time is a constant factor worse than LCR, but still $O(n)$.
+The algorithm assumes a bidirectional ring, since the reverse edges are needed to send back responses to probes.

 To specify the protocol, it may help to think of messages as mobile agents and the state of each process as being of the form $(\text{local-state}, \{ \text{agents I'm carrying} \})$.
 Then the sending rule for a process becomes \emph{ship any agents in whatever direction they want to go} and the transition rule is \emph{accept any incoming agents and update their state in terms of their own internal transition rules}.
-An agent state for LCR will be something like (original-sender, direction, hop-count, max-seen) where direction is $R$ or $L$ depending on which way the agent is going, hop-count is initially $2^{k}$ when the agent is sent and drops by $1$ each time the agent moves, and max-seen is the biggest id of any node the agent has visited.
+An agent state for LCR will be something like (original-sender, direction, hop-count, max-seen) where direction is $R$ or $L$ depending on which way the agent is going, hop-count in phase $k$ is initially $2^{k}$ when the agent is sent and drops by $1$ each time the agent moves, and max-seen is the biggest ID of any node the agent has visited.
 An agent turns around (switches direction) when hop-count reaches 0.

 To prove this works, we can mostly ignore the early phases (though we have to show that the max-id node doesn't drop out early, which is not too hard).
 The last phase involves any surviving node probing all the way around the ring, so it will declare itself leader only when it receives its own agent from the left.
 That exactly one node does so is immediate from the same argument for LCR.